 Biomedical Informatics and Data Science

-The College of Health Solutions (CHS) at Arizona State University (ASU) seeks a full-time, 9-month, tenure-eligible faculty member at the rank of Associate Professor in the area of Biomedical Informatics and Data Science.
+The College of Health Solutions (CHS) at Arizona State University (ASU) seeks a full-time, 9-month, tenure-eligible faculty member at the rank of Assistant or Associate Professor in the area of Biomedical Informatics and Data Science.
 Applicants with expertise in biomedical informatics and data science, including artificial intelligence, machine learning, data mining, computer vision, data visualization, natural language processing, statistics, and their applications in medicine and healthcare are encouraged.

 This position will be directly involved in the college’s Grand Challenges, which are some of the most complex and difficult health challenges facing Arizona.
 Each Grand Challenge is huge in scope and requires translational research, transformative collaboration and innovation.
 The college’s Grand Challenges are the following: promoting healthy lifestyles, improving mental health, and reducing barriers to health and health care.
 We are particularly interested in making an impact on populations with significant health disparities, such as veterans and people experiencing homelessness.
-Faculty must work collaboratively across disciplinary boundaries in the area of biomedical informatics and data science with research that is related to at least one of college’s Grand Challenges.

 The College values our cultural and intellectual diversity, and continually strives to foster a welcoming and inclusive environment.
 Veterans and individuals who can strengthen the diversity of the academic community are encouraged to apply.